 A dad friend of mine, who’d read my recent piece on making sexual assault in the news a teachable moment for kids, forwarded me the following tweet from Andi Zeisler while I was in the middle of my 11-year-old’s birthday slumber party:

-The 4th-grade boys coming to my kid’s slumber party tonight are really in for a treat bc in addition to pizza + cake + a movie they’re getting a lecture on the importance of bodily autonomy and consent
+The 4th-grade boys coming to my kid’s slumber party tonight are really in for a treat bc in addition to pizza + cake + a movie they’re getting a lecture on the importance of bodily autonomy and consent.
+I hope they will be comfy in their dinosaur onesies that are good for short hands because they will need to get comfy.
+This will be a long lecture!

 – andi zeisler (@andizeisler)